Need to know

 Overall brand vs individual model

-While both LG and Samsung have reputations that are well-founded, buying based on brand alone can sometimes leave you disappointed.
+While both LG and Samsung have solid reputations that are well-founded, buying based on brand alone can sometimes leave you disappointed.
 The performance, features and usability of specific product models can vary significantly – so don't assume that all products from a reputable brand will give you what you want.

 Buying based on brand alone can sometimes leave you disappointed